ksedgwic/lightning-pos/README.md

 Connecting to BTCPay servers is in development.

 The unit is designed to be attached to a wall or used standalone on a counter.
-It contains a rechargable battery and can operate for many hours.
-It requires a WiFi network to connect to the servers.
+It contains an internal battery and can operate for many hours on battery power.
+It requires a WiFi network to connect to the invoice api.

-The current software supports three "presets" for commonly purchased items and an "other" item with a dynamically specified price.
+The current software supports three "presets" for commonly purchased item descriptions and prices and an "other" item with a dynamically specified price.

 The [Parts List](parts-list.md) describes all needed parts.

+The case can be 3D printed from the provided STL files.

 #### Setup Arduino SDK

+[directions needed here]

 #### Compile and Upload